nullsora/CelestiaLauncher/README.md

 After compile, you can come back to the main page and run.

+**This launcher won't change your proxy settings.
+You should set your proxy manually.**

 Please issue any bug, and I will fix it as soon as possible. :P